top of page

 Dana Lucas

 Dana earned Certification in Grief Education through grief expert, David Kessler's program.
 She is committed to providing the highest level of grief support through education, experience, and insights into the often unacknowledged rocky terrain of grief.
 Dana also holds a Masters Degree in Counseling Psychology with a Holistic Health Specialization and Marriage & Family Therapy emphasis, from JFK University, and has studied Co-Active Coaching through her graduate Alma Mater.
+Currently, Dana is studying under Megan Devine-- best-selling author, psychotherapist, podcaster, and grief advocate.

 Her experience includes online and in person group facilitation, individual Mindset & Personal Growth Coaching, Parenting Consulting, and working in a psychiatric inpatient program, as well as outpatient mental health, behavioral health, and social services.